Skip to content

 }))

-Users can customize shortcuts in the DevTools Settings page under Keyboard Shortcuts.
-Overrides are stored in shared state and persist across sessions.
-Setting an empty array disables a shortcut.
+Users customise shortcuts in the DevTools Settings page under Keyboard Shortcuts.
+Overrides land in shared state and persist across sessions; setting an empty array disables a shortcut.

 The Settings page includes an inline shortcut editor with:

-• Keyboard navigation — Arrow keys to navigate, Enter to select, Escape to close
+• Keyboard navigation — arrow keys, Enter to select, Escape to close.

-• Drill-down — Commands with children show a breadcrumb navigation
+• Drill-down — commands with children show breadcrumb navigation.

-• Server command execution — Server commands are executed via RPC with a loading indicator
+• Server-command execution — RPC with a loading indicator.

-Client commands are registered in the webcomponent context and execute directly in the browser:
+Client commands register in the webcomponent context and execute directly in the browser:

 ts